REGISTERED MIDWIVES

 CHOICE OF BIRTH SETTING

 The right of a person to make an informed choice about the setting for birth is a principle deeply respected by midwives.
-Whether at home or in hospital, every birth will be attended by a minimum of two qualified care-providers.
+Whether at home or in hospital, every birth will be attended by a minimum of two qualified caregivers.
 All registered midwives hold hospital privileges in order to admit and discharge their clients as needed.

 Did you know, there are 122 ways to become a parent*?
 The midwifery model of practice in British Columbia supports the needs of all expectant families, no matter which route to parenthood they take.